maciekChmura/CS50-feedback-generator/README.md

 > Sometimes it is hard to come up with accurate sentences and descriptive words.
 > Is it moral to just put values next to a person and generate the feedback?
 > Probably not.
-> But you will have more time to play in the game room. 🙌 🎮
+> But you will have more time to coding/play in the game room. 🙌 🎮

 Elevator pitch aside...🤦
 Working app hosted [here](https://feedback-generator-21432.firebaseapp.com).